 While bipolar integrated circuits were a huge advancement over discrete transistor electronics, the their imitations became a problem when it came to development of highly complex digital systems.
 The fabrication of bipolar transistors in integrated circuits was complex, and there were limits as to how small a bipolar transistor could be made.
 Bipolar transistors fabricated on integrated circuits were also still rather power-hungry, though they did use much less power than discrete transistors.
 These limitations left IC technologists thinking that there had to be a better transistor technology than bipolar transistors to use to make more complex ICs.

 That better technology turned out to be Metal Oxide Semiconductor technology, or MOS for short.
-Transistors implemented using MOS techonology were much less complex to fabricate, consumed less space, and used less power than their bipolar counterparts when fabricated into IC's.
-The development of MOS IC echnology created the beginning of what later came to be called Large Scale Integration devices, where many more transistors could be put on a single chip.
+Transistors implemented using MOS technology were much less complex to fabricate, consumed less space, and used less power than their bipolar counterparts when fabricated into IC's.
+The development of MOS IC technology created the beginning of what later came to be called Large Scale Integration devices, where many more transistors could be put on a single chip.
 The acronym LSI is still in use today to describe the amazingly complex chips that can be made today.
 Today's LSI chips can contain many millions of transistors.
 The LSI chips that made up the Victor 3900 had many orders of magnitude fewer transistors (around 250 per chip), but at the time were a breakthrough accomplishment.